Earl Grey Tea: 9 Benefits And Side Effects On Your Health

 The tea leaves are usually infused with the signature citrusy scent towards the end of the manufacturing process.
 Let’s understand how it is made.

-How Earl Grey Tea Is Made
+How Is Earl Grey Tea Made?

 Earl Grey tea is made by infusing black tea leaves with the natural oil extracted from the bergamot oranges’ rind.
 This combination yields Earl Grey’s signature refreshing and zesty flavor, setting it apart from other teas.